 10.3.
 Requirement Class "GeoJSON"

 GeoJSON is a commonly used format that is simple to understand and well supported by tools and software libraries.
-Since most Web developers are comfortable with using a JSON-based format, supporting GeoJSON is recommended if the resource can be represented in GeoJSON for the intended use.
+Since most Web developers are comfortable with using a JSON-based format, supporting GeoJSON is recommended with the caveat that the resource can be represented in GeoJSON for the intended use.